PDXChinese/pdxchinese.github.io/_chinatown_dragon/dragon.md

 ## Organizers

-Initiated by the Oregon Chinese Coalition (OCC), supported by [CCBA](https://www.oregonccba.org/) and [OTCA](https://www.pdxoldtown.org/), and embraced by the community, this is a join effort by all community partners who are willing to rise with honor -- carrying the spirit of the drgon.
+Initiated by the Oregon Chinese Coalition (OCC), supported by [CCBA](https://www.oregonccba.org/) and [OTCA](https://www.pdxoldtown.org/), and embraced by the community, this is a join effort by all community partners who are willing to rise with honor -- carrying the spirit of the dragon.

 ## Event Details